Time needed: 2 hours

 Removing the Drain Plug

 After the radiator has drained, open the radiator cap.
 Move your bucket under the engine and remove the drain plug on the left rear side of the 2.5L engine block or the coolant temperature sensor or drain plug on the left side of the 4.0L Engine Block (image below).

 If you’re flushing the system, follow these steps or the directions on any radiator flushing products you buy.
 Otherwise, you can skip this section and refill the system.

+- Pour the radiator flush solution into the radiator through the radiator cap opening.
+Fill the remaining space in the radiator with distilled water, ensuring it reaches the maximum fill line.
 Once the coolant has drained, tighten the petcock and any plugs or sensors you removed.
 Refill the radiator with water.
 Turn on the Jeep’s heater and run the engine until the Thermostat opens (the upper radiator hose will become hot).
 Repeat several times until the water runs clear allowing the engine to cool each time before opening the petcock to drain the radiator.

 Dispose of your used Antifreeze and flush water appropriately.
 DO NOT pour it into the gutter or down a storm drain.
 Check with your local water district or garbage company to determine the appropriate method of recycling used antifreeze.
 Good luck!

 Flushing your Jeep’s radiator is an essential maintenance task that helps keep your engine running smoothly and efficiently.
 By following the step-by-step process outlined in this article, you can ensure that your Jeep’s radiator is free from contaminants and properly filled with fresh coolant.
 Regular radiator flushing can contribute to the overall longevity and performance of your Jeep.

 How often should I flush my Jeep’s radiator?